dannozrx/supermarket/README.md

 ## Build ##
-To build the jar from the project root use the command: mvn clean compile package
+To build the jar from the project root use the command: mvn clean compile package.

+To generate the project javadoc from the project root use the command: mvn javadoc:javadoc.

 ## Execution ##
 To run the preconfigured exercise from the project root for the product list of "ABBACBBAB", use the command: java -jar target/supermarket.jar

-## Calculators ##
+## Calculator Strategies ##
 The Supermarket class must be provided with a Map of the product type (single character, case sensitive) to CalculatorStrategy instance.

-This project contains two different calculators strategies currently implemented:
+This project contains two different calculator strategies that are currently implemented:

 ### BasicCalculatorStrategy ###